 The XM2107 has a few more options than the previous machines.
-It allows for 27 different stitches and can do buttonholes in just one step.
-The XM2107 also has six different feet, so you can use it for a wide range of projects.
+It allows for 27 different built-in stitches and can do buttonholes in just one step.
+The XM2107 also has six different presser feet, so you can use it for a wide range of projects.

 It weighs just over 12 pounds and has a metal frame.
 It’s still fairly portable and will hold up well throughout the years.
 If you need to store it in between uses, it won’t be too heavy.
 In addition to the Women’s Choice Award, the XM2107 is also an Amazon’s Choice product.

-I decided to include the Brother ST371HD sewing machine in order to have a heavy duty option on this list.
+I decided to include the Brother ST371HD sewing machine in order to have a heavy duty sewing machine on this list.
 Many of the easiest and simplest sewing machines can’t handle thicker fabrics such as denim and leather.
 The ST371HD is great if you know you’ll be working on heavy duty projects.

-This sewing machine, also a Women’s Choice Award winner, can do 37 stitches, including buttonholes.
+This sewing machine, also a Women’s Choice Award winner, can do 37 built-in stitches, including buttonholes.
 It has easy threading as well as several additional accessories, such as extra feet and extra needles.

 Although the ST371HD has a built-in handle, it’s the least portable of these options.
 It weighs over 18 pounds.
 This is partly due to its metal frame, which also makes it more durable.
 This sewing machine comes with a 25-year limited warranty.